 Journal of neurosurgery.
 Spine

 Digital Object Identifier (DOI)

 Ames, Christopher P.; Acosta, Frank L.; Chamberlain, Robert H.; Larios, Adolfo Espinoza; and Crawford, Neil R., "Biomechanical analysis of a newly designed bioabsorbable anterior cervical plate.
 Invited submission from the joint section meeting on disorders of the spine and peripheral nerves, March 2005."
 (2005).
-Neurobiology.
+Translational Neuroscience.
 833.